moritzgloeckl/overleaf-sync/README.md

 ## Known Bugs
 - When modifying a file on Overleaf and immediately syncing afterwards, the tool might not detect the changes.
 Please allow 1-2 minutes after modifying a file on Overleaf before syncing it to your local computer.
+- When syncing from local to remote, files (including the ones in sub-directories) will all be synced to the root directory under Overleaf project (i.e., if local files under different folder share a same name, only the last synced file will be on Overleaf).

 ## Disclaimer
 THE AUTHOR OF THIS SOFTWARE AND THIS SOFTWARE IS NOT ENDORSED BY, DIRECTLY AFFILIATED WITH, MAINTAINED, AUTHORIZED, OR SPONSORED BY OVERLEAF OR WRITELATEX LIMITED.
 ALL PRODUCT AND COMPANY NAMES ARE THE REGISTERED TRADEMARKS OF THEIR ORIGINAL OWNERS.
 THE USE OF ANY TRADE NAME OR TRADEMARK IS FOR IDENTIFICATION AND REFERENCE PURPOSES ONLY AND DOES NOT IMPLY ANY ASSOCIATION WITH THE TRADEMARK HOLDER OF THEIR PRODUCT BRAND.